 On the other hand, it is The New York Times, who Honest Reporting has frequently criticized for failure to use the word “terrorism”, that sets the right tone.
 In an editorial this week, the Times says:

-…the American people are not prepared to support governments, elected or unelected, that proclaim the annihilation of other nations as their goal and embrace terrorism as an acceptable tactic for achieving it.
+“America cannot bankroll a Hamas government that preaches and practices terrorism, denies that Israel has any right to exist, and refuses to abide by peace agreements signed by previous Palestinian governments……the American people are not prepared to support governments, elected or unelected, that proclaim the annihilation of other nations as their goal and embrace terrorism as an acceptable tactic for achieving it.”

 We commend the New York Times for correctly labeling Hamas for what it is and expect that they will continue to paint this clear picture in their future reporting.